 Place both chocolates in a medium, heat-safe bowl and melt in the microwave in 20 second increments, stirring each time until melted and smooth.
 Alternatively, you can also melt the chocolate in a double boiler.
 Once the chocolate has melted, set aside.

-Add the hazelnuts to a food processor or high-speed blender and blend for 2 to 3 minutes, or until a glossy paste forms.
+Add the hazelnuts to a food processor or high-speed blender like a Vitamix, and blend for 2 to 3 minutes, or until a glossy nut butter forms.
 Use a spatula to scrape down the side of the food processor or blender as needed.

-Add the melted chocolate, sea salt, and vanilla, and blend.
+Add the melted chocolate, sea salt, and vanilla to the hazelnut butter, and blend.
 While the food processor or blender is still on, slowly pour in the oil.
 Continue blending for an additional minute.
 Once all ingredients have been added, taste and add in 2 to 3 tablespoons of powdered sugar as needed, then blend for a few seconds until combined.

-Transfer the hazelnut-chocolate spread into a sealable, preferably glass, container.
+Transfer the hazelnut-chocolate spread into a sealable, preferably glass, airtight container.
 The spread will seem a little thin at this point, but it will thicken as it cools.
-Store at room temp for up to a week.
+Store at room temperature for up to a week.
 Yields about 1 ½ cups.

 If the spread gets thick after a few days, simply place it in the microwave for a few seconds, or place the jar in some hot water.
 This will bring the spread back to a smooth, spreadable consistency.